ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/Weather-enrichment.md

 To produce the enriched weather-related data, the values of `latitude`, `longitude`, and `time` are passed with API request to OpenWeatherMap.

 Ultimately `ip` parameter (mapped to `user_ipaddress`) is used to obtain latitude and longitude geographical coordinates.
-It is achieved by yet another enrichment, namely [`IP lookups enrichment`](IP-lookups-enrichment).
+It is achieved by yet another enrichment, namely [`IP lookups enrichment`](IP-lookups-enrichment), which produces `geo_latitude` and `geo_longitude`.

 The `time` parameter is the `derived_tstamp` value calculated during the common enrichment process.
 To find out more about `derived_tstamp`, please, follow [this link](http://snowplowanalytics.com/blog/2015/09/15/improving-snowplows-understanding-of-time/).

 ###Algorithm

 This enrichment uses 3rd party, [OpenWeatherMap][owm], service to look up the weather conditions in which the event occurred.

+As a reminder, bear in mind how `geoPrecision` works.
+Its value ranges from 1 to 10.
+Less precise value is 1 and it assumes ~60km infelicity in worst cast.
+Most precise value is 10 which assumes ~6km infelicity.

 ###Data generated